markdalyy/Dodge-The-Creeps/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Instructions on setting up your project locally.
+Instructions on how to view the entire project locally (if you just want to play the game, <a href="#installation">skip to Installation</a>).

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites